 Diversity in Learning Resources

-With mobile learning, educators can add videos, audios, visuals, and event different text styles to make lessons seem interesting.
+With mobile learning, educators can add videos, audios, visuals, and even different text styles to make lessons seem interesting.
 These resources make education more fun and interesting.

 Easy Access to Quality Education